Debt Ratios for Home Financing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

 If you want to run your own numbers, we offer a Mortgage Loan Pre-Qualifying Calculator.

-Remember these are only guidelines.
-We will be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Don't forget these are just guidelines.
+We will be happy to pre-qualify you to determine how much you can afford.

 Cal Coast Financial Corp can walk you through the pitfalls of getting a mortgage.
-Give us a call: (510) 683-9850.
+Give us a call at (510) 683-9850.

 Got a Question?